Earned value management

 EVM is not about producing perfect scores.
-"It's accepted that you're going to vary from your plan," says Marilyn S. McCauley, owner of McManagement Group, an EVM consulting and training firm.
+"It's accepted that you're going to vary from your plan," says Marilyn S. McCauley, owner of McManagement Group, an EVM consulting and training firm in Ohio.
 "If I see [perfect scores] every time, someone's cooking the books, because that's not reality."

 The point of EVM, she says, is "to see how close we are against what we planned, and when we're not close, to ask, 'Why aren't we there, and what are we doing about it?' "

 This is where EVM offers much of its value.
 If project managers and their executives can see early on that projects are falling behind schedule or going over budget, they can make key decisions about how to proceed, rather than reacting to problems after the fact.

 "What earned value does is provide you navigational tools early to let you look ahead to see where you'll be if you do nothing," Nevison says.

 Earned value calculations can be done at various points during a project, but the numbers tend to stabilize when you're about 20 percent through, says Quentin W. Fleming, co-author of Earned Value Project Management (Project Management Institute, 2006) and a management instructor at the University of California, Irvine.